AbdulazizDXT/SuperDXT/README.md

 ## [+] Something very important!

 - This tool is developed for educational purposes.
 Here he explains how hacking works.
 If anyone wants to gain unauthorized access to someone's devices, they can try it at their own risk.
 You have your own responsibilities and you are responsible for any damage or violation of laws by this tool.
-The author is not responsible for any misuse of SuperASS!
+The author is not responsible for any misuse of SuperDXT!

 ## [+] I'm Here!